MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # Why TNG?
 Trajectory storage has proved problematic for the molecular simulation community, due to large file sizes, poor portability and low metadata incorporation.
 As hardware and software advances enable the creation of larger and more complex datasets, shortcomings in trajectory formats have been highlighted.
-The Trajectory New Generation (or **TNG**) format [<sup>1</sup>](http://link.springer.com/article/10.1007%2Fs00894-010-0948-5)[<sup>,2</sup>](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) designed by [GROMACS](http://www.gromacs.org/) aims to remove these shortcomings, enabing flexible compression, metadata incorporation small file sizes combined with a lightweight API.
+The Trajectory New Generation (or **TNG**) format [<sup>1</sup>](http://link.springer.com/article/10.1007%2Fs00894-010-0948-5)[<sup>,2</sup>](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) designed by [GROMACS](http://www.gromacs.org/) aims to remove these shortcomings, enabling flexible compression, metadata incorporation small file sizes combined with a lightweight API.

 Despite its many advantages, the TNG format has not seen widespread adoption, as tooling to support the format is lacking.
 Creation of new TNG tooling has been hindered by the current design and implementation of the TNG library in older style C code.
 My [project](https://summerofcode.withgoogle.com/projects/#5116604104310784) centered around improving implementation and tooling for the TNG format.
 Our primary aims were two fold, with the first half of my project working on converting the original library to C++ and the second half on developing some Python bindings so that the format can be read into MDAnalysis.